 - 2.8.4.1 Events that are political in nature are subject to approval or referral to another office within the University.
-The Assistant Director for Events and Organization will make the referral. - 2.8.4.2 Student organizations that wish to invite a politician or speaker to campus must first fill out an event request form online.
+The Office of Student Activities. will make the referral. - 2.8.4.2 Student organizations that wish to invite a politician or speaker to campus must first fill out an event request form online.
 Written approval must be received from the Office of Student